 Jonathan Skolnik is Associate Professor of German, with adjunct appointments in History and in Judaic and Near Eastern Studies.
 He is also core faculty in Film Studies and associate faculty in Comparative Literature.
 Professor Skolnik’s research and teaching focuses on German-Jewish Studies, intellectual history, and film studies.
 He is the author of Jewish Pasts, German Fictions: History, Memory, Minority Culture in Germany, 1824-1955 (Stanford University Press, 2014) and has edited special issues of New German Critique on “Secularization and Disenchantment” and “German-Jewish Religious Thought.”
 He has held fellowships from the United States Holocaust Memorial Museum; the Leo Baeck Institute; and the University of Pennsylvania's Center for Advanced Judaic Studies.
 In 2016-2017, Professor Skolnik was Interim Director of the Institute for Holocaust, Genocide, and Memory Studies.
-He is President of the North American Heine Society.
+He is Vice President of the North American Heine Society.

 PhD 1999, Germanic Languages and Literatures, Columbia University

 BA 1990, History, Columbia College

 Holocaust memory/Trauma studies

 Jewish Pasts, German Fictions: History, Memory, and Minority Culture in Germany, 1824-1955.
 (Stanford University Press, 2014)

 “’Jewish’ Writing and the Place of Refuge: Olga Grjasnowa’s Gott ist nicht schüchtern,” Yearbook for European Jewish Literature Studies 8 (2021): 148-157.